1jour1vin

 Mouth

-Supple with integrated tannins, good balance and a pleasantly fresh finish.
+Supple with integrated tannins, beautiful balance, and a pleasant freshness on the finish.

 Serve